 DFW Medical Massage PLLC & Action Fitness – Service Definitions

-This glossary of service definitions is provided in order to clarify the meaning of technical terms used on this site for specificity.
-Please do not hesitate to ask for further clarification.
+This glossary of service definitions provides clarification of the meanings of technical terms used on this site for specificity.
+Please do not hesitate to ask for further information.

 Deep Tissue Massage Therapy

-Similar to Swedish massage, but the deeper pressure is beneficial in releasing chronic muscle tension.
-The focus is on the deepest layers of muscle tissue, tendons and fascia (the protective layer surrounding muscles, bones and joints).
+Similar to Swedish massage, but the deeper pressure of Deep Tissue Massage adds benefits when releasing chronic muscle tension.
+Therefore the therapy focuses on the deepest layers of muscle tissue, tendons and fascia (the protective layer surrounding muscles, bones and joints).

 Chair designed for the purpose of massages.
 Traditional massage chairs allow easy access to the head, shoulders and back of a massage recipient.